Skip to content

 sudo apt install mariadb-server mariadb-client

-After installing MariaDB, the commands below can be used to stop, start, and enable the MariaDB service to always start up when the server boots…
+After installing MariaDB, the commands below can be used to stop, start, and enable the MariaDB service always to start up when the server boots…

 Run these on Ubuntu 18.04 LTS